Plastic Part Design for Injection Molding

-The course material is designed to provide a working knowledge of the plastics industry through intelligent discussions and lectures.
+The course material is designed to provide a working knowledge of the plastics industry through intelligent discussions, lectures and examples using SOLIDWORKS & Creo.
 The bulk of the time in this workshop will be spent on the part design requirements imposed on the designer by the injection molding process.
-The instructor and course material provide a simplified and practical approach to designing products that will be created with plastic materials.
+The instructor and course material provides a simplified and practical approach to designing products that will be created with plastic materials.
 Participants will recognize fundamental concepts necessary for designing products with plastics with respect to the various processes and available plastics.

 The one-week course is a more comprehensive look at one or more specific manufacturing processes.
 We also offer a more extensive study and usage of SOLIDWORKS and/or Creo.
 Your team may also be interested in our One Week Manufacturing Class, a one-week course that covers die casting and forging, in addition to along with the plastic part design portion.

 - Compare plastic injection process to die casting